dotnet/docs/docs/architecture/dapr-for-net-developers/observability.md

 ### Logging

-Logging provides insight into what is happening with a service at runtime.
+Logging provides insight into what is happening with a service at run time.
 When running an application, Dapr automatically emits log entries from Dapr sidecars and Dapr system services.
 However, logging entries instrumented in your application code **aren't** automatically included.
 To emit logging from application code, you can import a specific SDK like [OpenTelemetry SDK for .NET](https://opentelemetry.io/docs/net/).
 Logging application code is covered later in this chapter in the section *Using the Dapr .NET SDK*.

 #### Log entry structure